iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.5/report.md

 > My exposures haven't been checked since March 3.
 I've followed the instructions in the FAQs, but it still won't update.
 I even uninstalled and reinstalled the app. 🤷<br> :date: __2021-03-26 00:48:24__

 > Since a recent update I get alert after alert after alert if I don't have BT or GPS enabled.
 One alert is enough.
 I don't want to have this on when I'm at home and I don't want to be constantly spammed with alerts.
 It is enough to make me consider deleting the app, which is counter productive, Virginia.<br> :date: __2021-03-16 10:56:08__

-> Does not scan every day...last scan over a week ago.
-Only way to fix is uninstall and redo...but then you lose the past 14 days.....for all the money virginia has been given you think they would have spent a little more on this..but no they need to work on gun control instead<br> :date: __2021-03-11 01:20:34__